felixbur/nkululeko/ini_file.md

 # Overview on options for the nkululeko framework
-to be specified in an .ini file, [config parser syntax](https://zetcode.com/python/configparser/)
+* To be specified in an .ini file, [config parser syntax](https://zetcode.com/python/configparser/)
+* Kind of all (well, most) values have defaults

 ## Sections
 ### EXP